kenoaljiji/scandiweb-react-php/README.md

 </ul>

 <h4>Conclusion</h4>
-<p>This project demonstrates a fullstack application with a PHP backend and a React frontend.
+<p>This project demonstrates a fullstack application with a PHP backend and a React frontend using a Class Components.
 Follow the instructions above to set up and run both parts of the application.</p>